-Join Randi Derakhshani for an in-depth discussion in this video Selecting objects, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Selecting objects, part of Learning 3ds Max.

 In this lesson, we'll take a look at the different ways that you can select and …deselect objects.
 3DS max has a rich tool set of ways to …select objects to taylor your workflow to what works best for you in any given situation. …You'll learn how to select multiple objects easily, adjust your selection by …adding or removing objects, as well as how to select objects by name. …In the main toolbar, we start here at the Select Object tool. …The Select Object tool is very specific, it selects objects.…